MatulaDesign/chipper/README.md

 # Chipper

-A minimalistic state-management tool for your megalomaniac React needs
+A minimalistic state-management tool for your megalomaniac React needs.

 ### Wat?